Joseph Stilwell: Recall from China

-On October 19, 1944, Stilwell, who had been promoted to four-star general on August 1, 1944, was recalled from his command by Roosevelt.
+On 19 October 1944, Stilwell, who had been promoted to four-star general on 1 August 1944, was recalled from his command by Roosevelt.
 Partly as a result of controversy concerning the casualties suffered by US forces in Burma and partly because of the continuing difficulties with the British and Chinese commanders, Stilwell's return to the US was not accompanied by the usual ceremony.
 Upon arrival, he was met by two army generals at the airport, who told him not to answer any of the media questions about China.

-Stilwell was replaced by General Albert C. Wedemeyer, who received a telegram from Marshall on October 27, 1944 that directed him to proceed to China to assume command of the China Theatre and replace Stilwell.
+Stilwell was replaced by General Albert C. Wedemeyer, who received a telegram from Marshall on 27 October 1944, that directed him to proceed to China to assume command of the China Theatre and replace Stilwell.
 Wedemeyer later recalled his initial dread over the assignment, as service in the China Theater was considered to be a graveyard for American officials, both military and diplomatic.

 When Wedemeyer actually arrived at Stilwell's headquarters after the latter's dismissal, Wedemeyer was dismayed to discover that Stilwell had intentionally departed without seeing him and had not left a single briefing paper for his guidance.
 Most other departing US military commanders greeted their replacement to have them thoroughly briefed on the strengths and the weaknesses of headquarters staff, the issues confronting the command, and the planned operations.

 Searching the offices, Wedemeyer could find no documentary record of Stilwell's plans or records of his former or future operations.
 General Wedemeyer then spoke with Stilwell's staff officers but learned little from them because Stilwell, according to the staff, kept everything in his "hip pocket".

-Despite prompting by the news media, Stilwell never complained about his treatment by either Washington or Chiang.